Kalra-Gunnu/Graded-Assessment-Serverless-Architecture/README.md

         - Clicked Test
         - Created a test event with {} as the payload
     2. Verification:
-        - See the logs in lambda fucntion console for the run and see the success for the run
+        - See the logs in lambda function console for the run and see the success for the run
         - Checked the Cloudwatch Log streams and see the success for all the steps
         - a new .zip file appears in /tmp location of the EC2 instance
         - New zip file appears in backups/ folder of the S3 bucket